Vine Maple Tree

 New spring leaves come out red in color, and mature into bright green on top, with a downy underside.
 Enjoy the months of welcome shade they provide all summer, as they'll soon develop their wonderful fall color.

 Once the nights start getting colder, the seasonal display starts.
-Those distinctive leaves turn a deep, glowing mix of harvest gold, blaze orange and brilliant red.
+Those distinctive leaves turn a deep, glowing mix of harvest gold, blaze orange, and brilliant red.
 They'll become an outstanding feature of your fall landscape.

 You can use them in several ways to take advantage of their charm.
-As an understory plant in the shade of taller Maples, Western Hemlock or Douglas Fir trees, Vine Maple spreads out low and wide.
+As an understory plant in the shade of taller Maples, Western Hemlock, or Douglas Fir trees, Vine Maple spreads out low and wide.

 Give them room to develop into their graceful, vining form.
-Plant them away from paths, and use as a filler in wide, mulched "forest" plantings.
+Plant them away from paths, and use them as a filler in wide, mulched "forest" plantings.

 With more sunlight, they develop into an erect tree.
 Allow multiple stems to grow from the base to become an established, very showy specimen with beautifully spreading limbs.